blackchip-org/zc/doc/zlib/math.md

 ## sub

-Subtracts two numbers, `a - b` and puts the `difference` on the stack.
+Subtracts two numbers, `a - b`, and puts the result on the stack.

-    ( a:Num b:Num -- difference:Num )
+    ( a:Num b:Num -- Num )

 Aliases: `s`, `-`